“Whenever you find yourself on the side of the majority, it is time to pause and reflect.” — MARK TWAIN

 Here’s some work that Ian and I did in 2007 examining the various interconnected stocks and flows of energy and material that might exist at some point in the future.
-Continue reading “H3 Energy and Material Flow and Transformations”
+Likes(0)Dislikes(0) Continue reading

 You think that because you understand “one” that you must therefore understand “two” because one and one make two.
 But you forget that you must also understand “and.”

 —Sufi teaching story